annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/responsive/responsivetable.md

 **How to use the Responsive Table UI Pattern**

+The Responsive Table UI Pattern usually displays dynamic information.
+In most cases, prior to using this pattern, you will need [to retrieve or update the Data](../../../../../develop/data/intro.md) that contains the information you want to display onscreen.
+You do this by using an [Action](../../../../../develop/logic/action-web.md).

-The following example demonstrates how you can display the number of registered users on your platform.
+The following example demonstrates how you can display the registered users on your platform.

 1. In Service Studio, in the Toolbox, search for `Responsive Table`.